kodekloudhub/linux-basics-course/Service management with SYSTEMD/02-Creating a SYSTEMD Service.md

   #### 2.Service

   ![Service](../images/Service.PNG)
   - In the **`Service`** section of a service unit, we can specify things as the command to be executed when the service is started, or the type of the service itself.
-Let's take a look at some of them.

   #### 3.Install